jessielw/DeeZy/README.md

   - Process up to N files in parallel.
 Default is 1 (sequential).
 Use this to speed up batch runs when machine resources allow.

+Per-phase limits and jitter

+-- `--limit-ffmpeg`, `--limit-dee`, `--limit-truehdd`

+  - Fine-tune concurrency for the heavy processing phases: the FFmpeg stage, the DEE (Dolby Encoding Engine) stage, and truehdd decoding stage respectively.
+  - If any of these flags are omitted they will default to the value supplied to `--max-parallel`.
+This keeps phase limits consistent with the overall worker count.
+  - If a per-phase value is set greater than `--max-parallel` the CLI will cap the phase limit to `--max-parallel` and emit a warning at startup.

+- `--jitter-ms`

+  - When set (>0), introduces a small random delay (up to the given milliseconds) before entering heavy phases (FFmpeg, DEE, truehdd).
+This reduces load spikes when many jobs start simultaneously and helps avoid thrashing on constrained systems.

 - `--max-logs N` and `--max-batch-results N`
   - Per-run overrides for retention trimming.
 These flags override the config defaults for the current run and control how many log files and batch-result JSON files are kept in the working directory.
 Set to `0` to keep none.